optimatika/ojAlgo-finance/README.md

 - ojAlgo v44.0.0 <> ojAlgo-finance v1.0.0 (first release as a separate artifact)
 - ojAlgo v50.0.0 <> ojAlgo-finance v2.4.1 (last release as a separate artifact)

-This repository has simply been left as it was, but its contents have been copied to the core project (ojAlgo) and will be mainted further there.
+This repository has simply been left as it was, but its contents have been copied to the core project (ojAlgo) and will be maintained further there.
 In the copy-process the package names also changed.
 Here's a table mapping out the repository/artifact and package move:

 | ojAlgo-finance | ojAlgo |
 | --- | --- |